fharper/speakerkit/abstracts.md

 Once upon a time, a developer read an article about these low-code and no-code concepts.
 The developer wasn’t quite sure of the benefits, if any, of those new paradigms.
 It is, after all, his job to create applications, and he is pretty good at it!

-“Why would someone limit themselves to a pre, or mostly already defined approach”, the developer asked himself!
+“Why would someone limit themselves to a predefined, or mostly already defined approach”, the developer asked himself!
 But one day, the developer woke up, agitated by a dream.
 “Was this real?
 Is this really possible?
 Maybe the low and no-code approaches aren’t that bad after all…”.
 But what was that dream?
 What makes him change his mind?

 #### Details